 Cannabis, or weed, has the ability to grow almost anywhere, be it under different climates or varying conditions.
-In fact, growing weed at home has a lot of pretty straightforward approaches, and one of the ways to do it is by using hydroponics.
+In fact, growing weed at home with an indoor setup has a lot of pretty straightforward approaches, and one of the ways to do it is by using hydroponics.

 The word “hydroponics” is derived from Latin that literally translates to “water working”.

 Hydroponic weed is the method of growing weed such that each plant grows in a flow or bath of water that is heavily oxygenated and highly enriched with beneficial nutrients.
 No soil is used in this process, and instead, the plant grows in a sterile, inert growing medium.

 All of the nutrients required for the weed to grow are mixed in a solution in the water in which the growth process takes place.
 This unique method of growing plants took birth over a century ago when it was created by William Frederick Gericke.

 Although initially it was meant for just vegetables and garden plants, it was soon realized that this is a smart method of growing weed / marijuana.